Delaware’s Transfer Tax is a Sales Tax in Disguise

 The realty transfer tax is not based on income or long-term ownership.
 You only pay it if you move.

-Two homeowners with identical homes can pay vastly different taxes based solely on timing.
+Two homeowners with identical homes can pay vastly different taxes based solely on the timing of their transaction.
 That makes the tax unpredictable, uneven, and disconnected from ability to pay.

 A Common-Sense Plan to Lower the Tax